ThalesGroup/sql-data-guard/docs/manual.md

 ### **Restriction Schema and Validation**

 Restrictions are utilized to validate queries by ensuring that only supported operations are applied to the columns of tables.
-The core logic for this validation is handled by the `validate_restrictions` function.
 The restrictions determine how values are compared against table columns in SQL queries.
 Below is a breakdown of how the restrictions are validated, the available operations, and the conditions under which they are applied.

 #### **Supported Operations**